d3x41/documentation-dev/md/tools/packages.md

 The number of users to add to the system has also been changed.
 Maximum 100 users can be added (by default, 58999 users can be added).

 ### live-installer
-Forked to add 61kaisen script to launch this script after the system installation.
+Forked to support the kaisen-calamares-settings package.

 ### plymouth
 Forked to define kaisen-theme by default for Plymouth.